Mitch McConnell Threatened Donald Trump Against Pardons For Assange & Snowden, Commentator Suggests

 "Reports that Trump has let himself be bullied out of pardoning Assange, mistakenly believing Senate Republicans won't vote to impeach him if he caves," he tweeted.

-According to Snowden, the upper chamber is going to vote to impeach Trump after he leaves the White House regardless of his pardons.

-After the Capitol riots, McConnell notably turned on Trump and has expressed openness to voting to impeach Trump in the forthcoming trial.
-As of now, NPR reported that it’s unclear when the trial will begin.
+After the Capitol riots, McConnell notably turned on Trump and has expressed openness to voting to impeach the U.S. leader in the forthcoming trial.
+As of now, NPR reported that it's unclear when the trial will begin.

-Per CBS News, McConnell previously called Assange a “high-tech terrorist” for releasing classified government materials.
-As The Inquisitr reported, Assange released information that exposed the United States war crimes in Afghanistan and Iraq.
+Per CBS News, McConnell previously called Assange a "high-tech terrorist" for releasing classified government materials.
+As The Inquisitr reported, Assange released information that exposed the United States' alleged war crimes in Afghanistan and Iraq.
 The WikiLeaks founder is currently imprisoned in a London prison typically reserved for seasoned criminals and has reportedly been cut off from friends, family, and legal counsel.
 In addition, reports have suggested that the journalist has shown signs of psychological torture.

 As reported by NPR, Snowden is currently in Russia after leaking National Security Agency information that revealed the American intelligence agencies' surveillance of ordinary citizens of the country.
 Like Assange, he is accused of violating the Espionage Act, which has been used to prosecute whistleblowers on many occasions.
 Notably, Jameel Jaffer, head of the Knight First Amendment Institute, said the legislation is not able to differentiate between spies and whistleblowers.